wraleydi/wraleydi/README.md

 # Hi, I'm Raleydi Wardhana 👋
-## **I am a vocational high school student, who is looking for a lot of experience and knowledge in the field of technology.
-I am very interested in the field of technology. and I aspire to become an IT who can build, create, develop the field of technology in the world.**

 🎓 **Final-year Vocational High School Student**
 💻 **Specializing in "Computer Networking and Telecommunications Technology"**